TommyTran732/Pterodactyl-Script/README.md

 This Script also includes a migration script for 0.7 to 1.0 and Daemon to Wings
 <br />
 # Supported Operating System
+Note: This list will soon change.
+The project will focus on supporting more distributions (openSUSE Tumbleweed/Leap, other RHEL derivatives, etc).
+Support for older versions for these distributions will be dropped.

 | Operating System  | Version | Supported            | Recommended        | Notes                                |
 | ----------------- | ------- | -------------------- | ------------------ | ------------------------------------ |
 | Ubuntu            | 20.04   | :heavy_check_mark:   | :heavy_check_mark: |                                      |